 Your lesson plans should always be appropriate for the age group that you’re working with, and a semester class with extended screen time means you’ll need to consider how you’ll keep different groups of learners engaged over time.
 For more on how child development and education intersect, take a look at this educator course.

 Find Ways to Build Community

 Your classroom will be spending at least 8 weeks together, and finding ways to help learners build relationships with one another (and you!) is a special piece of teaching a semester class.
 Think about how you can:

 - Incorporate group projects into your curriculum

-- Assign fun activities in the Outschool classroom designed to spark engagement (like creating a Bitmoji virtual locker or Pixton)
+- Assign fun activities in the Outschool classroom designed to spark engagement

 - Ask learners to introduce themselves using the video feature in the classroom before your course starts, and use icebreakers to keep getting to know each other over time!

 Additionally, focus on creating inclusive lesson plans that help learners of all identities feel welcome and safe in your classroom.
 When every learner is able to positively express themselves and feel represented in class, your entire classroom community benefits.

 Semester classes call for a heightened level of engagement with parents and families.
 Parents will appreciate frequent check-ins from you on how their learner is doing, what’s happening in your course, and what work or outcomes they should be seeing from their learner.
 Use the Outschool classroom for all communication, and consider how you’ll keep learners in the loop with @mentions and e-mail notifications.

 As you develop your semester class, consider signing up for a personalized, 1:1 coaching session with a member of the Outschool Class Quality team to ask questions and discuss instructional strategies.
 Keep Outschool class standards in mind in order to get your class approved, and dive into that long-term course with well-planned, engaging lesson plans!